 Although the Covid crisis saw a welcome loosening of the governmental purse strings to help local authorities put the necessary measures in placer to support their communities and businesses we are really concerned about survival once the crisis has abated.

 Looking back over the year: April 2019 saw us struggling with the deplorable state of the roads in the division.
-We were dogged by very slow response times in responding to problems, poor communications and a confused reorganisation of the highways department which failed to deliver a good service to south Shropshire’s hundreds of miles of lanes, most of them in poor repair
+We were dogged by very slow response times in responding to problems, poor communications and a confused reorganisation of the highways department which failed to deliver a good service to south Shropshire’s hundreds of miles of lanes, most of them in poor repair.

 Budget constraints forced the suspension of the clearance programme for roadside culverts, ditches and gullies.
 As a result when Storms Ciara and Dennis struck, excessive surface water flooding further damaged already potholed roads.
 Before the Covid lockdown I took two senior highways officers on a tour of some of the damaged Corvedale roads.
 That we spent 2 ½ hours bouncing over potholes and still only covered half the division speaks for itself, but they promised speedy remediation of our problems.
 Since lockdown, and with little traffic, repair work is at last proceeding more quickly.